C-K-Robotics/LV101-assignment-3/README.md

 As the graph shown above, if we still normalize the output signal with our reference, Overshoot stands for how many percent it surpass the reference.

 For example, the maximum value of your closed-loop system response (aka the output signal) shows where the overshoot takes place.
 Let's say it's 125% of the refernce.
 Then, the overshoot is 25%.

+### Settling Time
+As the graph shown above, Settling time stands for the time it takes for a system's response to reach and remain within a specified __error band__ after an input is applied.

 # Submission
 Eventually, you should get a plot in `main.vi` like this.
 Make sure you don't change any parameter of the controller, except the __PID gains__.